capognavalerio/frontend-startertkit/README.md

-SFK - Starter Frontend Kit
+FSK - Front-end starter kit
 =========

-SFK is a starterkit to help you getting started with a new HTML5 project.
+FSK is a Front-end starterkit to help you getting started with a new HTML5 project.
 It generates for you a clean customizable template with just what you need to start!

 BOWER
 -----